 It’s believed that people who quit experienced less stress overall because they no longer suffered from the nicotine withdrawal symptoms that occur in between each cigarette.

 Cigarettes contain nicotine, which is a highly addictive chemical.
 When you smoke, your body becomes accustomed to receiving a regular dose of nicotine during the day.
-If your body doesn’t receive the hit of nicotine it craves, you’ll begin to experience nicotine withdrawal symptoms.

 These symptoms actually begin as soon as you put out your cigarette.
 When you haven’t smoked for a few hours, your body sends you signals that it’s craving nicotine.
-You may start to feel anxious, restless, or irritable.
-These very symptoms prompt you to reach for your next cigarette.

 At the one-year mark, you are no longer physically or emotionally dependent on nicotine.
 You will no longer be experiencing the stress and restlessness that occurred daily in between cigarettes when you smoked.